 - Microaerophiles will grow near the bottom of the band where the concentration of oxygen is lower.

 - Both facultative anaerobes and aerotolerant anaerobes will grow throughout the tube.
-Facultative anaerobes, grow throughout the media but heavier at the bottom and facultative aerobes grow throughout but more at the top.
-The facultative grow most densely where oxygen is present.
+Facultative anaerobes, grow throughout the media but mostly at the bottom and facultative aerobes grow throughout but more at the top.
+The facultative grows most densely where oxygen is present.

-- The aerotolerant grow equally well throughout the tube.
+- The aerotolerant grows equally well throughout the tube.
 Usually, this test should be read at about 48 hrs although some slower growing microbes may take more incubation time.

 References and further readings: